Whenever I asked myself this question in the past, I only considered widely-spoken languages like Spanish or Mandarin.

 Here are a couple of things you can do to get into the habit of learning Italian:

-- Start small: just as bad habits can be difficult to break, good habits can be difficult to make.
+Start small: just as bad habits can be difficult to break, good habits take time to make.
 Start with something so easy you can’t say no to, like 5 minutes a day.
 Then add an extra minute each day.
 Built up gradually until you find a length of time that a) slots easily into your daily routine and b) feels like you’re making good progress.

 Science shows that if you work towards a goal as part of a group, you’re more likely to achieve it, compared to if you try going it alone.
 Joining a group of people who are learning Italian helps you learn faster for a couple of reasons: